rijalghodi/flashcards/README.md

 Click [this link](https://rijalghodi-flashcards.netlify.app) to see the project deployment.

+## To Test

+- Create topics
+- Create quizzes
+- Visit the page for an individual quiz and flip the cards over

 ## What I Learn

 Implementation of React-Redux and Redux Tool Kit material.